LauGasp/Kimera-RTABMap-SLAM-PioneerP3DX-SensorFusion/README.md

 The `docker pull laugasp/kimera_workspace:latest` is used to download the Docker image needed for the environment.

 To get the single robot odometry working, ensure that: the topics are mapped correctly and that you are pointing to the right folder that has your robot's and sensor's configurations.
 Once configured, you can launch VIO on each robot, input stereo images and IMU data, and get a reasonable odometry estimate.
-Here's how to launch Kimera-VIO:
+Here's how to launch **Kimera-VIO**:
 ```
 cd /home/catkin_ws/src/Kimera-VIO-ROS/launch
 roslaunch kimera_vio_ros kimera_vio_ros_realsense_new.launch